New Orleans Lawful Permanent Residence Lawyers

 Lawful permanent residents (LPRs) are also known as green card holders.
 An LPR is not a citizen.
 An LPR is legally authorized to live in the United States – permanently.
 If you’re a lawful permanent resident in Louisiana, you can work without restrictions.
 You can join the US military.
 You can receive financial aid for public colleges.
 You can also apply to become a US citizen if you qualify.

 According to the US Department of Homeland Security, there are several classes of admission that foreign nationals can take to gain LPR status, based on the Immigration and Nationality Act.
 The largest LPR classification group is to reunite families.
 Many people who already work in the US seek lawful permanent resident status.
-At the Law Office of James A. Graham, our New Orleans and Slidell immigration lawyers help folks who seek lawful permanent resident status based on all classes of admission understand the immigration process.
+At the Law Office of James A. Graham, our New Orleans immigration lawyers help folks who seek lawful permanent resident status based on all classes of admission understand the immigration process.
 We fight to convince the US Citizenship and Immigration Services (USCIS) that you qualify for lawful permanent resident status.

 How can we help?